 - Calculating the Capital Gain under normal rules using the original base cost (usually used where a loss arises)

-From April 2019, the scope of this legislation has been extended to include the sale of non-residential land and property in the UK by non-resident individuals, trusts and companies.
+From April 2019, the scope of this legislation was extended to include the sale of non-residential land and property in the UK by non-resident individuals, trusts and companies.
 Such disposals have previously been exempt from UK CGT so this expands the tax net.

-Where these non-resident CGT returns are completed by individuals already in self-assessment, there is currently the option to make an election to pay the CGT liability through self-assessment instead of within 30 days.
-This defers the tax payment becoming due until 31 January after the end of the relevant tax year, however, this option will be removed from April 2020.
+Where these non-resident CGT returns are completed by individuals already in self-assessment, there was previously the option to make an election to pay the CGT liability through self-assessment instead of within 30 days.
+This defers the tax payment becoming due until 31 January after the end of the relevant tax year, however, this option was removed from April 2019.

-For Capital Gains on the sale of non-residential property, the same options for undertaking the calculation of the gain will be available but the rebasing and time apportioning will be based around April 2019 instead of April 2015.
+For Capital Gains on the sale of non-residential property, similar options for undertaking the calculation of the gain are available but the rebasing is based around April 2019 instead of April 2015, whilst the time apportioning option will not be available.

 All non-UK companies, including close companies, caught by this legislation will be charged corporation tax rather than CGT on their gains.

-All non-UK resident persons will also be taxable on indirect disposals of UK land, which will apply where a person makes a disposal of an entity that derives at least 75% of its gross asset value from UK land, although there will be an exemption for investors who hold an interest of less than 25% in the entity.
+All non-UK resident persons are also taxable on indirect disposals of UK land, which applies where a person makes a disposal of an entity that derives at least 75% of its gross asset value from UK land, although there is an exemption for investors who hold an interest of less than 25% in the entity.

-The gains on indirect disposals will be calculated using the value of the asset (e.g. shares) being disposed of rather than the value of the underlying UK land.
+The gains on indirect disposals are calculated using the value of the asset (e.g. shares) being disposed of rather than the value of the underlying UK land.

 If you have any queries regarding any of these changes please get in touch with a member of our tax team.